Welcome to this space where I explore the theology of place.

 Jerusalem Jackson Greer really is my name, but I cannot take any credit for it.
 The first part is from my mother, Tanya Beverly Jackson, her whimsical ways, and the line of oddly name women we descend from.
 The second part is from my father, Johnny Joe Jackson Jr, and together we come from a family full of preachers.
 The final bit comes from my husband Nathaniel Wayne Greer, whom I choose, and whose name I choose to throw in with all the rest for good measure.
 Like my name, I am made up of many different parts- some by birth, some by choice, none of which happened in a vacuum,- all part of my story.

-I like to cook, craft, throw parties, sleep under heavy blankets, talk to chickens, rescue old furniture off the side of the road, hide from the world on my grandmother’s screened porch, go camping with my boys, read Anne Lamott, Phyllis Tickle, Kathleen Norris and crime novels.
+Besides preaching, I like to host large gatherings at our farm, sleep under heavy blankets, talk to chickens, heal goats, re-arrange the furniture, take road trips with my boys, and read Inspector Gamache mysteries.
 I am addicted to British Television, prefer singing with a twang at the top of my lungs, and have a strong affection for coffee and Cosmos (not together however.)

 I am a liturgical convert.